Moving Toward a Security Intelligence Program

 October 29, 2019 • The Recorded Future Team

 For the past 10 years, Recorded Future has focused on empowering organizations to take a proactive approach to cybersecurity.
-We’ve done this by collecting and analyzing threat data from the broadest range of sources and producing threat intelligence to help organizations gain insight into the intentions and techniques of cyber adversaries.
-This enables them to work smarter and stop threats faster.
-Since the beginning, our work has been grounded in three fundamental ideas:
+We’ve done this by collecting and analyzing threat data from the broadest range of sources and producing intelligence to help organizations gain insight into the intentions and techniques of cyber adversaries.
+This enables security professionals to work smarter and stop threats faster.

-1. Threat intelligence must provide the context to enable informed decisions and take action.
+1. Intelligence must provide the context to enable informed decisions and take action.

 2. People and machines work better together.